 After completing the Supply Officers Initial Professional Course, you will post to a ship as an Assistant Supply Officer where you will learn the practical application of your job and become accustomed to life at sea.
 This practical training combines the theory from your training with the challenge of managing people and working at sea.
 As well as conducting specialised tasks, you will participate in general ship routines, such as Damage Control exercises, Replenishment at Sea, Man Overboard Drills, boarding operations and humanitarian assistance operations.

 Those who do not post to sea immediately, work ashore in an understudy program until they are able to post to sea.
 All junior Supply Officers will post to a ship to consolidate training prior to gaining their initial supply qualifications.

-During this time you will also complete other pre-requisite training courses in general Officer duties such as the Divisional Officer’s Leadership Course (DOLC) and obtaining your Officer of the Day (OOD) ticket which will allow you to conduct full Officer duties on board the ship.
+During this time you will also complete other pre-requisite training courses in general Officer duties such as the Divisional Management Course (DMC) and obtaining your Officer of the Day (OOD) ticket which will allow you to conduct full Officer duties on board the ship.

 Salary and benefits

 Careers in the Navy are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.